ICT is a dumb piece of bureaucratic jargon that found its way into the technology mainstream.

-We had problems with a site hosted by Orcon.
+We had problems with an Orcon site hosted.
 The company told me it was having “issues with a server”.
-The ‘issue’ meant it stopped working for around 24 hours and was flaky for days after.
+The issue meant it stopped working for 24 hours and was flaky for days after.

 When customers on Telecom NZ’s XT network had problems with data connections in October, the official company response said:

 “Data issues affecting some XT mobile customers earlier today are now resolved.
 Some customers in the lower North Island and South Island using mobile broadband on the XT mobile network experienced issues from mid-morning.”